-What is it about walking in the Prairie that is so very different from any of our other garden walks?
+What is it about walking in the Prairie that is so very different from any of our other Garden walks?
 Perhaps it’s the experience of seeing hundreds of diverse species of native plants growing so closely together, many of them taller than ourselves and completely unknown in our own gardens.
-Is it the knowledge that this semiwild place is only a remnant of what once covered northeastern Illinois and much of the Midwest?
+Is it the knowledge that this semi-wild place is only a remnant of what once covered northeastern Illinois and much of the Midwest?
 Or, maybe what compels us to walk the Prairie in fall, when it’s at its prime, is a desire to pay respect to the land and reconnect with our own heritage.
-For whatever reason one walks in the Prairie this season, it will delight all — schoolchildren, gardeners, bird-watchers, and nature enthusiasts — with its rich communities of life.
+For whatever reason one walks in the Prairie this season, it will delight all—children, gardeners, bird-watchers, and nature enthusiasts—with its rich communities of life.

 Hundreds of Plant Species Plus Birds, Mammals, Insects, and More

 The Dixon Prairie is a 15-acre re-creation of six distinct prairie ecosystems that once existed in our area.
 What becomes quite obvious to visitors walking through these different prairie types in autumn is that plants share space with a wide variety of other life forms, which buzz, tweet, honk, hum, or sing as they go about their very busy business of gathering pollen, seeds, or nesting material.
 At no other season is this crescendo of activity more apparent than in autumn.
 With more than 300 diverse plant species spread over these rolling plains—all surrounded by water—the bird, mammal, reptile, amphibian, and insect life find a plentiful source for their needs.
 From the largest great blue or migrating white herons to the tiniest spiders spinning webs among the gauzy grass seedheads, the prairie is a source of food and refuge.